ansys/pyworkbench/doc/source/contribute.rst

 Contribute
 ##########

 Thank you for your interest in contributing to PyWorkbench.
-Contributions are welcome to make the project better, whether it's fixing bugs, adding new features, or improving documentation.
+Contributions for making the project better can include fixing bugs, adding new features, and improving the documentation.

 .. important::

     This project adheres to the `Contributor Covenant Code of Conduct`_.
-By participating, you agree to uphold this code.
+By participating, you agree to uphold this code of conduct.

 Start by selecting your role in the project: